uts-magic-lab/htc_vive_teleop_stuff/README.md

 Note that the systme button is unreadable.
 Pressing it will prevent the other keys from being read.
 Press it again to resume data transmission.

+The vibration topics `/vive_SIDE_vibration` expect a `std_msgs/Float64` with a value in between **0.0 and 1.0** representing the strength of the vibration.
+Every publication makes it vibrate shortly.
+If you want long vibrations you need to publish multiple times.
+Note that if you abuse it you may slow down the publication of TF.

 You can find another launch file called `vive_tf_joy_and_ps.launch` which in addition provides two topics:
 ```